 If you or someone you love suspect you have been the victim of medical malpractice, contacting a qualified and experienced medical malpractice lawyer can be an important first step to healing and reclaiming what’s rightfully yours.
 The lawyers at McCoy & Sparks can help you determine whether or not you have a medical malpractice claim.

 We are one of the few firms in the region to have an experience Legal Nurse consultant on staff to help evaluate your claim.
-We will listen to the client’s story and carefully evaluate the medical records and standards
+We will listen to the client’s story and carefully evaluate the medical records and standards of care.

 - A doctor-patient relationship